MariaMahmood18/Heart-Disease-Classification-Project/README.md

 + ### Insightful Evaluation Metrics 📈
   Evaluate model performance using a suite of metrics, including **ROC curves, AUC scores, Confusion Matrix, and comprehensive Classification Reports**.
 These metrics provide a holistic view of the model's predictive capabilities.

-+ ### Tools of the Trade 🛠️
-  Harness the power of Scikit-learn models: Logistic Regression, RandomForestClassifier, KNeighborsClassifier, and XGBClassifier.
-These tools empower us to build robust and accurate predictive models.